Coverage for bzfs_main / util / parallel_tasktree.py: 100%

 119 - Process hierarchical datasets in parallel while respecting parent-child dependencies

-120 - Provide dependency-aware scheduling; error handling and retries are implemented by callers via
+120 - Provide dependency-aware workflow scheduling; error handling and retries are implemented by callers via

 121 ``CompletionCallback`` or thin wrappers